jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 cannot be clearly explained in writing.
 You must practice diligently in order to understand how to win.

-Oral tradition=  "The true Way of Strategy is revealed in the long sword."
+Oral tradition:  "The true Way of Strategy is revealed in the long sword."

 ### One Cut